 15. Stuc a’Chroin, Scotland

-Near Edinburgh and walking distance from Stirling is a Mongolian-style yurt perfect for a romantic getaway in the countryside.
+This Mongolian-style yurt near Stirling is a perfect for a romantic getaway in the countryside.
 With its thick carpets, wooden stoves and many homey touches, Stuc a'Chroin feels like a home away from home.
 After resting like a king (or queen) get out and explore the beautiful Trossachs Natural Park.

 16. Longitude 131°, Australia